-The Inertia Requirements Methodology document39 details the minimum inertia calculation method to be used, defines the inertia sub-networks, and specifies the minimum threshold and secure operating levels of inertia for each inertia sub-network.
+The Inertia Requirements Methodology document details the minimum inertia calculation method to be used and defines the inertia sub-networks.
+The most recent inertia requirements are utilised when assessing inertia across the NEM, and are available via AEMO's website.
+The Inertia Requirements Methodology document details the minimum inertia calculation method to be used, defines the inertia sub-networks, and specifies the minimum threshold and secure operating levels of inertia for each inertia sub-network.
 The most recent inertia requirements will be utilised when assessing inertia across the NEM.